- 1. Introduction

 - When you create an account with us

-- When you purchase a product or service on the estate or by phone but don’t have (or don’t use) an account
+- When you purchase a product or service, in person or by phone, but don’t have (or don’t use) an account

 - When you engage with us on social media